A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 Consider a tour $C = (x_1, \dots, x_k) \in V^k$.
 We refer to the unique directed multigraph $G$ consisting of the edges $(x_1, x_2), \dots, (x_{k-1},x_k), (x_k,x_1)$ as the \emph{edge set of} $C$.
 We state a simple but crucial observation. \begin{lemma} Let $G$ be a directed multigraph over $V$ with out-degrees $\dout_G(\cdot)$ and in-degrees~$\din_G(\cdot)$.
 Then $G$ is the edge set of a tour that visits each vertex $i \in V$ exactly $k_i$ times if and only if both of the following conditions hold: \begin{enumerate}[(i)] \item the underlying graph of $G$ is connected, and \item for all $i \in V$, we have $\dout_G(i) = \din_G(i) = k_i$. \end{enumerate} \end{lemma} \begin{proof} The fact that connectedness of $G$ and $\dout_G(i) = \din_G(i)$ is equivalent with the existence of a tour that uses each edge of $G$ exactly once is the well-known ``Euler's theorem''.
 (See~\cite[Thm~1.6.3]{BangJensenGutin2002} for a short proof.)
 Clearly, visiting each vertex $i$ exactly $k_i$ times is equivalent with the condition that the tour contains $k_i$ edges of the form $(\cdot,i)$ and $k_i$ edges of the form $(i,\cdot)$. \end{proof}

 Moreover, given the edge set $G$ of a tour $C$, a tour $C'$ with edge set $G$ can easily be recovered.
 This amounts to finding an Eulerian tour of $G$, which can be done in time linear in the length $k$ of the tour.
 To avoid a linear dependence on $k$, we can apply the algorithm of Grigoriev and van de Klundert~\cite{GrigorievvandeKlundert2006} that constructs a compact representation of $C'$ in time $O(n^4 \log{k})$.
 As the edge sets of $C$ and $C'$ are equal, $C'$ also visits each $i \in V$ exactly $k_i$ times and $\cost(C') = \cost(C) = \cost(G)$.

-Thus, in solving MV-TSP we only focus on finding a directed multigraph whose underlying undirected graph is connected, and whose degrees match the multiplicities required by the problem.
+Thus, in solving MV-TSP we only focus on finding a minimum cost directed multigraph whose underlying undirected graph is connected, and whose degrees match the multiplicities required by the problem.

 A \emph{directed spanning tree} of $V$ is a tree with vertex set $V$ whose edges are directed \emph{away} from some vertex $r \in V$; in other words, the tree contains a directed path from $r$ to every other vertex in $V$.
 (Directed spanning trees are alternatively called \emph{branchings}, \emph{arborescences}, or \emph{out-trees}.)
 We refer to the vertex $r$ as the \emph{root} of the tree.
 We observe that every valid tour contains a directed spanning tree.